-The initial value for the parameter $\tau$ that is used in the SOM algorithm.
-The default value for inittau is 0.02, which was used in Michael Eisen's Cluster/TreeView program.

-- niter (default: 1) The number of iterations to be performed. - dist (default: 'e', Euclidean distance) Defines the distance function to be used (see 15.1).
+The number of cells horizontally and vertically in the rectangular grid on which the Self-Organizing Map is calculated. - inittau (default: 0.02) The initial value for the parameter $\tau$ that is used in the SOM algorithm.
+The default value for inittau is 0.02, which was used in Michael Eisen's Cluster/TreeView program. - niter (default: 1) The number of iterations to be performed. - dist (default: 'e', Euclidean distance) Defines the distance function to be used (see 15.1).